 The difference between the two can become especially hazy when you are not sure whether harm was actually done.

-For example, if you were to write a review on Google for your wedding planner saying you were unsatisfied by their services, that would be considered an opinion.
-On the other hand, if you write a review alleging that the wedding planner was a thief who had stolen your security deposit (when they did not) then you may be held liable for defamation.
+For example, if you were to write a negative review on Google for your wedding planner saying you were unsatisfied by their services, that would be considered an opinion.
+On the other hand, if you write a review alleging that the wedding planner was a thief who had stolen your security deposit (when they did not) then that will likely be classified as a fake Google review and you may be held liable for defamation.

 Revenge porn is a form of non-consensual pornography where sexual, compromising photographs or videos are distributed online without the victim’s consent.
 The photographs or videos may have been taken in secret, stolen through the hacking of emails and cell phones, or willingly shared with the perpetrator with the expectation that the content would remain private.